jordanharris0/block34JoinTablesDemo/README.md

 This activity guides you through building a simple CRUD API using Prisma and Express.
 It requires a basic understanding of relational database schemas, how to translate them into the equivalent [Prisma schemas](https://www.prisma.io/docs/concepts/components/prisma-schema), and how to [perform CRUD operations with Prisma Client](https://www.prisma.io/docs/concepts/components/prisma-client/crud).

-The **solution** branch contains documented solution code.
-The commit history of that branch follows the instructions below.

 ## Overview

 1. Define Prisma schema according to the provided database schema.